RxSwiftCommunity/RxGRDB/README.md

 #### `DatabaseWriter.rx.flatMapWrite(updates:)`

-This method returns an Observable or a [Single] that subscribes right after database updates have been succesfully executed inside a database transaction.
+This method returns an Observable or a [Single], depending on the result of the updates closure:

 ```swift
 // Observable<Int>